-The following are Covered Medical Expenses of Traditional Plans offered by the Montana University System Benefits Plan:
+The following are Covered Medical Expenses of the Medical Plan offered by the MUS Benefits Plan:

 - 1. Expenses within Allowable Fees (Plan Participants are responsible for charges by non-Participating Providers in excess of Allowable Fees); - 2.
-Expenses within the specified benefit limitations contained in this Section and the current Schedule of Benefits, and which meet other requirements of this Plan Description (such as applicable limitations on Pre-existing Medical Conditions and coordination of benefit provisions); and - 3.
+Expenses within the specified benefit limitations contained in this Section and the current Choices Enrollment Workbook Schedule of Benefits, and which meet other requirements of this Plan Description; and - 3.
 Expenses for Covered Medical Services, defined in provisions E. and F. of this Section.